Mexico: 16 inmates at large after tunnel prison break

 In reaction to those efforts, a riot broke out in the prison Friday night.
 Three inmates were stabbed to death and one was injured, officials said.

-The inmates set debris on fire during the riot, but the flames were put off within an hour.
+The inmates set debris on fire during the riot, but the flames were put out within an hour.

 The tunnel was sealed with concrete Saturday.